Apache Flink, State Management, Checkpointing, Savepoints, Fault Tolerance

 A comprehensive guide to Apache Flink's state management, checkpointing, and fault tolerance.
 Learn state backends, savepoints, and exactly-once semantics.

 Apache Flink's ability to maintain stateful computations with strong fault tolerance guarantees is one of its defining features.
 Understanding state management and checkpointing is essential for building reliable, production-grade streaming applications that can recover from failures without data loss or duplication.
+For a broader overview of Flink's architecture and capabilities, see What is Apache Flink: Stateful Stream Processing.

 State in Flink represents information about past events that influences the processing of future events.
 Flink supports two primary types of state: